absoludity/charm-bootstrap-wsgi/README.md

 archived code in the charm's files directory.
 But the wsgi-app role also allows you to define a code_assets_uri, which if set, will be used instead of the charm's files directory.

+The nagios check used for your app can be updated by adjusting the check_params passed to the role in playbook.yml (or you can additionally add further nagios checks depending on your needs).

 ## A rolling upgrade example